 Both Dorothy and Sety I understood the price of their past transgression.
 To atone for their forbidden union and ensure their spirits could find each other again in another life or dimension, they had to abstain from all physical contact.
 To fail would mean eternal separation.

-For the next 24 years, Omm Sety lived her devotion.
+For the next 24 years, Omm Sety lived her devotion and Pharaoh Seti continued to visit her.
+He spoke with her about his life outside of Abydos and in particular his son Ramses II.
 She worked at the temple, guiding visitors, making exquisite drawings, and helping archaeologists.
-She told them where to find the lost garden, and every day, she performed the ancient rites of a Priestess of Isis within the very halls she once knew.
+She told them where to find the lost garden, and every day, she performed the ancient rites of a priestess of Isis within the very halls she once knew.

 She is buried at Abydos, though not precisely as she wished.